N-Yuki/Love-Lettuce/README.md

-# Love-Lettuce
+# Love Lettuce
-A WebUI for Love Letter card game to experiment with uWSGI
+A WebUI for Love Letter card game to experiment with uWSGI.